murphpet/zeldaClone/README.md

 ## Play the Game

-Download the zip of your choice under [Releases](https://github.com/mhueter/legend-of-z/releases) in this repo.
+Download the zip of your choice under Michael Hueter's [Releases](https://github.com/mhueter/legend-of-z/releases) in his repo.

 **Notes:**